Greater Swiss Mountain Dog

 The Swissy's personality is gentle, alert, and fun loving.
 These aren't easygoing, pushover dogs, however; they're confident canines with their own ideas, and they can be stubborn at times.
 Because of their bold personality, Swissy dogs do best with owners who can be kind, yet confident, leaders.

 This breed is alert and observant, always on the lookout for something amiss.
-That, plus his loud bark to alert you when he spies something out of the ordinary, makes him a good watchdog, though he's typically not aggressive.
+That, plus their loud bark to alert you when they spy something out of the ordinary, makes them a good watchdog, though they're typically not aggressive.

 Swissy dogs are generally healthy, but like all breeds, they're prone to certain health conditions.
 Not all Swissy dogs will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.